 I set up Hanni Rose Mindfulness in 2018.
-I’ve been working in mental health services in and around Bristol since 2006 (after completing a BSc Hons Psychology degree) and love supporting people to overcome adversity and reach their potential.
+I’ve been working in mental health services in and around Bristol since 2006 (after completing a BSc Hons Psychology degree) and love supporting people to overcome adversity and empower them to reach their potential.

 I currently manage a mental health company, which involves supporting a multidisciplinary team of mental health professionals, and service users with complex mental health needs.

 As well as completing my Mindfulness Now Teacher Training (Approved by the British Psychological Society), I have recently completed another qualification: Integrating Mindfulness and Compassion in Professional Practice with Mindfulness UK (Accredited with the Counselling and Psychotherapy Central Awarding Body, CPCAB).

 I complete regular CPD training and commit to my own mindfulness practice so that I can teach authentically.

 I started practising Mindfulness in 2014 to help me manage my own stress levels and found it really helped me focus on the present, worry less and appreciate the positives in life.
 I then wanted to share these tools, so trained as a Mindfulness Teacher.

 Offer mindfulness events that are relaxing, warm, engaging and welcoming.